-Under the Trust Deed, the benefits required to be paid on termination are amounts determined by the Trustee with the advice of the actuary.
+Under the Trust Deed, the benefits required to be paid on termination are amounts determined by the Trustee with the advice of the Actuary.
 In any case, the amounts to be paid would be limited by the amount of assets available in the Fund.
 In the event of the termination of the Fund, the Trustee must determine if it is obliged to secure pensions by purchasing annuities from a life insurance company or by some other arrangement.

-To broadly illustrate the Fund's ability to pay benefits upon termination, I have estimated the cost of purchasing an annuity to secure the pension liability by valuing the pension liability using a discount rate that reflects the yield available on long-dated Commonwealth Government Bonds, plus a 15% loading on the liability value to make broad allowance for any administration expenses and profit margins included in the premiums charged by an insurer.
+To broadly illustrate the Fund's ability to pay benefits upon termination, I have estimated the cost of purchasing an annuity to secure the pension liability by valuing the pension liability using a discount rate that reflects the yield available on Australian high quality corporate bonds, plus a 15% loading on the liability value to make broad allowance for any administration expenses and profit margins included in the premiums charged by an insurer as well as additional expenses associated with the transfer of liabilities.
 Please note that this is a very broad estimate only, and is intended to illustrate the Fund's ability to secure pensions on termination, rather than to provide the indicate cost of an arrangement to transfer the pension liabilities.